Wales rides the wave as Surf Snowdonia officially opens

 Towards zero waste

-It was launched in June 2010.
-The strategy document outlines the actions we must all take if we are to reach our ambition of becoming a high recycling nation by 2025 and a zero waste nation by 2050.
+The strategy outlines the actions we must all take if we are to reach our ambition of becoming a high recycling nation by 2025 and a zero waste nation by 2050.

 2015 progress report